edinburgh-napier/set09121/lectures/lecture14.md

     - $\lvert V \rvert$ is the size of the node (vertex) set.
 - So don't convert your massive million by million tile world into a pathfinding nightmare.

 ---

+## Wait A Minute!

+---

+# What?

+- Before you do 'live' pathfinding, you should consider whether you absolutely need it!
+- What if all your agents are only pathing to a single location?
+	- If so, then you can precalculate it and have hundreds of agents!
+	- Each tile simply contains which direction to go from it...
+	- We can do this with a modified floodfill
+- For this module, however, you should be including 'live' pathfinding!

+---